-Nestled in the heart of Stroud, Butterrow Gate is a Grade II listed building that has recently been renovated.
+Nestled in the heart of Stroud, this barn conversion is a cosy and peaceful building that has recently been renovated.
 The rustic exterior harks back to the building’s history, while the interiors are a careful blend of classic design and contemporary comfort.
 The farmers’ market is right on your doorstep, keeping you in the heart of the community.
 It’s also close to the Five Valleys Walk!

 Converted Barn near Stroud: Slad Valley

 If modern living is more your thing, you need to make a beeline for this stunning barn conversion!
 It’s actually located outside of Stroud in Slad Valley – one of the Five Valleys that make up the most scenic section of the Cotswolds.
 The Laurie Lee Wildlife Way runs right by the property, connecting you with two Gloucester Wildlife Trust reserves.

 Gorgeous Hotel in Stroud: The Old Lodge

 This hotel is on the outskirts of Stroud, but close enough to the town centre that you can reach most attractions on foot.
 The Five Valleys Walk runs right past the lodge, making this a favourite for hikers.
 Our top feature is the massive garden, which also has some seating where you can chill out with a beer or two in the evening.

 - Interested in wildlife?
 The Cotswold Reindeer Herd run an experience where you can learn about the animals and meet them in person.

 - Get back to basics with this incredible woodsman experience with a local expert deep in the woods of the Cotswolds.